 BPS are used because the financial industry is always dealing with such small percentages.
 Rates can vary quite a bit per transaction due to different factors such as non-qualified transactions, mid-qualified transactions and surcharges that can be added to the qualified rate.
 Using basis points is an easy way to show different rate changes that are less than one percent.

-For example, a payment processor may tag a transaction as falling under a mid-qualified rate.
-If your mid-qualified transactions rate was 50 BPS, then the rate of 0.50% would be applied to that transaction.
-This would mean that any transaction falling under the mid-qualified rate will be charged 0.50% higher than the qualified rate.
+For example, a payment processor may tag a transaction as a mid-qualified rate.
+If your mid-qualified transactions rate was + 50 BPS, then the additional rate of 0.50% would be applied to that transaction.
+This would mean that any transaction that is defined as a mid-qualified rate will be charged 0.50% higher than the qualified rate.

-Reasons Transaction Does Not Meet the Qualified Rate
+Reasons a Transaction Does Not Meet the Qualified Rate

 When your basis points change, it is usually due to the transaction not meeting the qualified rate standards.
 Reasons this may happen can be due to the following: